WopsS/RED4ext.SDK/CONTRIBUTING.md

 # Contributing

-You can contribuite to RED4ext.SDK with issues, ideas and PRs.
+You can contribute to RED4ext.SDK with issues, ideas and PRs.
 Simply filling issues or propose new ideas is a great way to contribute.

 ## Content guidelines

-The issue tracker is exclusively for filling and discussing bugs and featurerequests, it is not for scripting support (e.g. `How do I get X handler?`, `How can I call X function?`, etc.).
+The issue tracker is exclusively for filling and discussing bugs and feature requests, it is not for scripting support (e.g. `How do I get X handler?`, `How can I call X function?`, etc.).
 For any other kind of discussion use [discussions](https://github.com/WopsS/RED4ext.SDK/discussions).

 ### Reporting a bug or requesting a feature